 Your tax is due by the regular due date, even if you are filing under an extension.
-Any tax not paid by the regular due date is subject to penalties and interest (see lines 14 and 15 on page 5).
+Any tax not paid by the regular due date is subject to penalties and interest (see instructions for lines 14 and 15 on pages 4 and 5).

 If you're filing after the regular due date, you can avoid penalties and interest by making an extension payment by the regular due date.
 See Payment Options on this page.
-If you're paying by check, go to www.revenue. state.mn.us to create a voucher to print and submit with your check.
+If you're paying by check, go to www.revenue.state.mn.us to create a voucher to print and submit with your check.